superuser-blog/superuser/superuser_hugo/content/posts/2017-08-26-websocket-server-python.md

 ![websocket_js](/wp-content/uploads/2017/08/websocket_js.png)

 We asked our browser side websocket to print whatever it receives in console.
 And our server is sending back whatever the client sends.
 So there you are.
-The mighty WebSockets with <80 lines of python code 😀 Check it out on <a href="//github.com/sanketplus/PyWSocket" target="_blank" rel="noopener">GitHub</a>.
+The mighty WebSockets with <80 lines of python code 😀 Check it out on [GitHub](https://github.com/sanketplus/PyWSocket).

 Some interesting links which helped me get here:

   1. [https://www.fullstackpython.com/websockets.html](https://www.fullstackpython.com/websockets.html)
   2. [https://blog.pusher.com/websockets-from-scratch](https://blog.pusher.com/websockets-from-scratch/)

 If you want production grade websocket implementations:
   1. [Autobahn-Python](https://github.com/crossbario/autobahn-python)
   2. [aiohttp](https://aiohttp.readthedocs.io/en/stable/) (I have used this personally)